 If you’re naming a new business, make sure to search for the matching domain before you settle on a name for your new venture.
 You don’t want to get signs printed or your business name registered, only to find that there is no domain available with a decent TLD to match your business name.

 Try to keep your domain name short, and use keywords that suit your industry.
-You can find helpful tips for choosing the perfect domain name here.
+This article has a bunch of helpful tips for choosing the perfect domain name.

 To .com or not?

 While it’s easy to assume you should use .com as your TLD because of its global recognition, it’s also one of the oldest options.

 That means it will be much harder to find an appropriate name that’s easy to spell, short and memorable using .com.
 Many of the variations that would meet this criteria are already in use by other businesses

 According to the Canadian Internet Registration Authority (CIRA), Canadians are 4 times more likely to shop at a .ca site.
 Why?
 Because they can be sure:

 - They’re looking at Canadian dollar values

 - The company will ship to their location